Finding the Mother Tree

 I have to say, one of the biggest heartbreaking parts for me is that we’re still clear-cutting our forests at a really high rate.
 We only have a few percent of our original old-growth forests left because we clear-cut them and plant them back to these plantations that are designed to only grow for another hundred years, and then cut them again.
 So there’s very little plan for having old-growth forests in the province anymore, although we do have reserves and parks in protected areas.
 But it’s not nearly enough.
 When it comes down to it, it has not been embraced.
 We’re now on the cusp of, basically, a collapse of the forest industry, which I think is because we’ve been so focused on this model of dominance and growing these plantations that are simple and clean of other plants, and it’s not doing us any good.

-EMYou talk about the Mother Tree work that you’ve done, which I understand kind of picked up after you left the Forest Service and started working in academia, where you had a little bit more freedom to do the work that you wanted to.
+EMYou talk about the Mother Tree work that you’ve done, which I understand kind of picked up after you left the Forest Service and started working in academia, where you had a little bit more freedom to do the work that you wanted to do.
 I wonder if you could explain and share what a Mother Tree is and how it relates to the forest.

 These young trees were actually—and we measured this—receiving carbon and nutrients and water from the old trees until they could make enough leaves themselves to survive on their own.
 These old trees were really nurturing the young seedlings coming up around them, so that’s where we started calling them Mother Trees, because of that nurturing thing, and because they were the most highly connected.
-And then we asked even more questions.
-“Well, could these old Mother Trees actually recognize which ones are their own seedlings, versus a neighbor’s?”
+And then we asked even more questions: “Well, could these old Mother Trees actually recognize which ones are their own seedlings, versus a neighbor’s?”
 And it turns out that they can.

-EMThroughout your work, you’ve kind of departed from conventional naming in many ways—“mother,” “children,” “her.”
+EMThroughout your work, you’ve kind of departed from conventional naming in many ways: “mother,” “children,” “her.”
 You use very unscientific terms—and, it seems, quite deliberately, as you just described—to create connection, relationship.
 But it’s not the normal scientific practice.

-EMOne of the many things I appreciated in your book was that you repeatedly said that your studies and research were proving or revealing, scientifically, what had long been held knowledge by the Indigenous peoples of the areas that you were spending time in and studying.
+EMOne of the many things I appreciated in your book was that you repeatedly said that your studies and research were proving or revealing, scientifically, what had long been held by the Indigenous peoples of the areas that you were spending time in and studying.
 And this kind of recognition, again, is not common in Western science.
-Could you speak to the importance of this acknowledgment and recognition in your field?
+Could you speak to the importance of this acknowledgment in your field?

 I understood my role in this.
 I was a scientist who came along and was able to build on the science of David Read, but I’m standing on the shoulders of thousands of years of knowledge.
-I think it’s so important that we all recognize this: that there is so much knowledge there that we’ve ignored, and that we need to manage our resources properly, and we need to listen to our aboriginal roots—the indigenous parts of us—because we all are basically, at some point, indigenous.
+I think it’s so important that we all recognize this: that there is so much knowledge there that we’ve ignored, and that we need to manage our resources properly.
+And we need to listen to our aboriginal roots—the indigenous parts of us—because we all are basically, at some point, indigenous.
 Let’s listen to ourselves and listen to what’s known.
-I’m glad people are tuned in and that it’s published and it’s understood, but I also want to recognize and acknowledge that I’m standing on the shoulders of thousands of years of knowledge.
+I’m glad people are tuned in, and that it’s published, and it’s understood; but I also want to recognize and acknowledge that I’m standing on the shoulders of thousands of years of knowledge.

 EMI guess this leads to what you could call an underlying problem of the Western scientific lens, which often discounts traditional ecological knowledge and those thousands of years of wisdom built through observing natural systems, and this model reduces the whole to its parts and then often limits the understanding or awareness of the larger interconnected and interdependent whole you’re describing.